Heritage Projects

 - Projects that do not focus on heritage in King County as a foundational element.

-- General operating support, overhead costs and fees, utilities, employee benefits or any regular staff salaries (we offer separate grants for these).
+- General operating support including but not limited to, overhead costs and fees, ongoing rent, utilities, website maintenance, employee benefits or any regular staff salaries.

-- Projects for which fundraising or direct marketing is the primary purpose.
+- Fundraising activities or projects for which direct marketing is the primary purpose.

 - Support for services and programs to be provided by the King County Landmarks Commission for land use regulation and archaeological resource management purposes, as described in K.C.C. chapter 20.62 (King County Code 4.42.125H).